diegodorado/diegodorado.github.io/content/works/cv2612/index.md

 MIDI DIN runs at 31250 bits per second.
 That's roughly 3000 bytes per second, which in a MIDI stream transferring CC data (3 bytes each) as quickly as possible, works out to about 1000 CC changes per second.

+play-mode
+vel-sensitivity
+cc-mode
+rgb-intensity

+As a general rule, a parameter on MIDI channel 1 apllies to all six voices, and on Midi channel 2 to 7, applies to voices 1 to six respectively.
+Global parameters do not take into account the MIDI channel used.

 | NRPN MSB | NRPN LSB | CC | Channel | Code      | Parameter                          |
 |----------|----------|----|---------|-----------|------------------------------------|